pauradev/pages/pages/11.modular-page-inject/05.sales_tax/item.md

 <strong>OR</strong>

-<strong>Orders submitted through our integrations and manually</strong> (i.e. Shopify, Storenvy etc):  Print Aura will charge you New York State Sales tax (8.75%) on the sale price of the items in your store.
+<strong>Orders submitted through our integrations and manually</strong> (i.e. Shopify, Storenvy etc):  Printaura will charge you New York State Sales tax (8.75%) on the sale price of the items in your store.

 &nbsp;